freeCodeCamp/chapter/docker/README.md

 ## Quickstart

-The top level docker.sh file is a Docker utilities script.
+The top level du.sh file is a Docker utilities script.
 The following command will generate the two top level node images and create the two node_modules folders in the chapter and chapter/client directories.
 These operations are time consuming (~15 minutes), which is why they're done early and seperately from the other operations.
 Once done they shouldn't need to be repeated.
 The dependent images can be rebuilt from these base images relatively quickly.
 And the node_modules directories should only need to be recreated if the package.json files are changed.

 ```bash
 ./docker/docker.sh run